Hormones

 • High levels of cortisol increase the risk of autoimmunity.

-• Chronically elevated cortisol can contribute to osteopenia or osteoporosis (high cortisol can cause calcium malabsorption, activate osteoclasts, and decrease bone mineral density).
+• Chronically elevated cortisol can contribute to osteopenia or osteoporosis.
+This is because high cortisol can cause calcium malabsorption, activate osteoclasts (which break down bones), and decrease bone mineral density.

-• Cortisol levels that are too high damage the hippocampus and cause it to atrophy (the hippocampus is a part of your brain involved in your circadian rhythm and memory; it’s important to note that the first target of Alzheimer’s disease is the hippocampus!).
+• Cortisol levels that are too high damage the hippocampus and cause it to atrophy (shrink and waste away).
+The hippocampus is a part of your brain involved in your circadian rhythm and memory.
+It’s important to note that the first target of Alzheimer’s disease is the hippocampus!

 Adrenal Dysfunction Can Be A Mix of Highs + Lows